 Having access to a hosting environment that offers cPanel will make managing your WordPress site a whole lot easier.

-In addition to the written step-by-step tutorials, we suggest watching the following video series:
+In addition to our tutorials, we suggest watching the video series below:

 You can view these videos anytime by becoming a member of WPMasterclasses.com.